Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 All module templates will already contain the minimum set of files, which should then be edited according to your module's specifications.
 Other modules already integrated into the library can also be observed as examples.

-Of course, you should add all other files explicitly related to your module, typically placing them inside implementation or documentation folders.
+Of course, you should add all other files explicitly related to your module, typically placing them inside the implementation or documentation folders.
 As an example, the following structure is used in Schliemann's dummy module, which is implemented in NetLogo and Python:

 ```
 1870-Schliemann-001 (module root)